Aravaipa Canyon East: A Pictorial

 Joining us on our Aravaipa adventure this time were friends Roland & Susan of “Carnival of Illusion” fame.
 We saw them perform their magic at the DoubleTree Inn in mid-town Tucson last year.
 We were so delighted by their show that we plan to go again when they re-open in October (2013) following their usual summer hiatus.

-Above Roland, Ms. Karen, & Susan pose in front of a Hohokam cliff-dwelling, probably used seasonally for about 150 years, then abandoned around 1450 for reasons unknown.
-It is considered to be one of the best preserved cliff-dwellings in the Southwest today.
+Above Roland, Ms. Karen, & Susan poses in front of a Hohokam cliff-dwelling, probably used seasonally for about 150 years, then abandoned around 1450 for reasons unknown.
+It is considered to be one of the best-preserved cliff-dwellings in the Southwest today.

 On the way to and from the cliff dwelling, we found other signs of human habitation in Aravaipa Canyon.
 Above is an old corral in Turkey Canyon, long since abandoned.
 Turkey Creek is one of many streams that flow into Aravaipa Creek.
 From here we headed back to our cabin for a BBQ & an evening of highly competitive board games.

 Saturday Mid-Morning.
 Hiking Aravaipa Canyon is really an exercise in hiking in Aravaipa Creek.
 There are no trails.
 We planned on getting wet, and we did.
 But as the day heated up, the cool water of the creek kept us comfortable.
 Ms. Karen plans to dress differently next time.
 (Bathingsuit optional)